yaitoo/sparrow/cfg/README.md

 database=sparrow
 ```

-- open and convert config to `Inifile`
+- Open and convert config to `Inifile`

 ```go